A semiclassical ramp in SYK and in gravity: Acknowledgements

 \section{Acknowledgements}

-We are grateful to Hrant Gharibyan, Guy Gur-Ari, Daniel Jafferis, Alexei Kitaev, Juan Maldacena, Alex Maloney, Leonard Susskind and Edward Witten for discussions, and to Raghu Mahajan for comments on the draft.
+We are grateful to Alex Altland, Hrant Gharibyan, Guy Gur-Ari, Daniel Jafferis, Alexei Kitaev, Juan Maldacena, Alex Maloney, David Gross, Leonard Susskind and Edward Witten for discussions, and to Raghu Mahajan for comments on the draft.
 PS and SS are supported in part by NSF grant PHY-1720397.
 DS is supported by Simons Foundation grant 385600.